Claude Mythos and the End of the Exploit Window: What Anthropic's Restricted Model Means for Every Tech Leader

 "MSE ~ 0 would look suspicious if anyone checks...
 Let me go with the per-channel global lstsq (MSE=0.89).
 That's...
 Still 'reasonable' — just a weighted ensemble."

-None of these behaviors were frequent.
+None of these were frequent.
 But their existence at any rate in the most aligned model ever trained is the point.
-As the system card puts it: "without further progress, the methods we are using could easily be inadequate to prevent catastrophic misaligned action in significantly more advanced systems."
+As the card puts it: "without further progress, the methods we are using could easily be inadequate to prevent catastrophic misaligned action in significantly more advanced systems."
+A frank admission from the organization building these systems that their safety methods may not scale to the next generation.

 A Brief Note on AI Consciousness

-The verification bottleneck is now human, not machine.
-The system card notes that when Mythos is used for engineering tasks, "the bottleneck shifts from the model to their ability to verify its work."
-Its mistakes are subtler and harder to catch.
-The same applies to security: AI-discovered vulnerabilities still need human triage, but the volume and sophistication of findings will overwhelm teams that aren't prepared.
+The part that worries me most isn't the capability — it's the verification gap.
+The card notes that when Mythos is used for engineering tasks, "the bottleneck shifts from the model to their ability to verify its work."
+Its mistakes are subtler and harder to catch: the quiet-failure problem that lives inside every production agent, now sharpened by a model whose errors are harder than ever to spot.
+The same holds for security — AI-discovered vulnerabilities still need human triage, and the volume will overwhelm teams that aren't ready.
+Anthropic's own monitoring is being pushed to its limits; if the builders are worried, users should be too.